• Skip to content

 Outdoor play can be a great way to stimulate the imagination.
 Here are ideas:

 • Visit unusual places – for example, the bush, beach or the zoo.
-Play in different kinds of weather can be especially exciting.

 • Let your child take risks with play, like climbing a tree, balancing on a ledge or running down a hill fast.
 This lets your child experience new sensations, explore new emotions and develop problem-solving skills.

 • Go for a nature walk to look for interesting items.
-As you walk you could ask your child things like, ‘What type of animal do you think used to live in this shell?’
+As you walk you could ask your child things like ‘What type of animal do you think used to live in this shell?’

 Screen time, digital technology use and imaginative play